 The latest salvation of anthropology, we are told, lies in the so-called ontological turn.
 By all accounts, it is a powerful vision (Sahlins 2013).
-The ontological turn is exciting in two ways: First, it offers a way to synthesize and valorize the discipline’s fractured post-humanist avant-garde (Descola 2013; Kohn 2013).
-Second, it shifts the progressive orientation in anthropology from the critique of present problems to the building of better futures (Latour 2013; Holbraad, Pederson, and Viveiros de Castro 2014; cf. White 2013).
+The ontological turn is exciting in two ways: first, it offers a way to synthesize and valorize the discipline’s fractured posthumanist avant-garde (Descola 2013; Kohn 2013).
+Second, it shifts the progressive orientation in anthropology from the critique of present problems to the building of better futures (Latour 2013; Holbraad, Pedersen, and Viveiros de Castro 2014; cf. White 2013).
 In both, the turn to ontology suggests that the work of anthropology has really just begun.

 It is all the more ironic, then, that ontological anthropology uses climate change to spur a conversion away from the epistemic cage of modernity.
-We would do well to remember that, in the most concrete sense, modernity did not disrupt our planet’s climate, hydrocarbons did.
+We would do well to remember that, in the most concrete sense, modernity did not disrupt our planet’s climate: hydrocarbons did.
 Such fixation on modernity misses the far more complicated and consequential materiality of fossil fuels (Bond 2013).
 In the momentum they enable and in the toxicity they enact, hydrocarbons naturalize differences in new ways.
-Such petro-effects amplify existing fault lines not only in industrial cities but also in the premier fieldsites of ontological anthropology: the supposedly pristine hinterlands.
-In the boreal forests of the northern Alberta or in the upper reaches of the Amazon Basin or in the snowy expanses of the arctic or in the dusty forests of the Gran Chaco, the many afterlives of hydrocarbons are giving rise to contorted landscapes, cancerous bodies, and mutated ecologies.
-Such problems form a “slow violence” (Nixon 2011) that the spirited naturalism of ontological anthropology cannot register let alone resist.
+Such petroeffects amplify existing fault lines not only in industrial cities but also in the premier fieldsites of ontological anthropology: the supposedly pristine hinterlands.
+In the boreal forests of northern Alberta, the upper reaches of the Amazon Basin, the snowy expanses of the Arctic, or the dusty forests of the Gran Chaco, the many afterlives of hydrocarbons are giving rise to contorted landscapes, cancerous bodies, and mutated ecologies.
+Such problems form a slow violence (Nixon 2011) that the spirited naturalism of ontological anthropology cannot register, let alone resist.

 These observations lead us to formulate the following three theses: